tkachuk09/DevOps_online_Kyiv_2020Q42021Q1/m4/task4.2/readme.md

 1. Created a simple corporate network.
-All computers can ping each other and packets are transferred successfully via router.
+All computers can ping each other and packets are transferred successfully via router. (different colours in this case doesn't mean VLAN's)